14 Places To Visit Near Karol Bagh On Your Trip To Delhi

 Photo: Vikram__siingh / Pixabay

-One of the popular attractions of Delhi, India Gate is a monumental sight which will leave one filled with sheer admiration.
-Built to pay tribute to 90,000 Indian soldiers who perished in World War I, it is referred to as India War Memorial.
+One of the popular attractions of Delhi, India Gate, is a monumental sight which will leave one filled with sheer admiration.
+Built to pay tribute to 90,000 Indian soldiers who perished in World War I, it is referred to as the India War Memorial.
 It also lists 13,516 names of both Indian and British fallen on the arch and edifice.
 Republic Day is one of the events that is conducted every year at India Gate.

 Timings: 24*7